xmos/lib_trycatch/README.rst

 Features
 ........

-  * Catches hardware and software generated traps/exceptions
+  * Catches hardware and soft generated exceptions
-  * User may throw soft-exceptions.
+  * User may throw soft exceptions.
   * Trycatch blocks may be nested.

 Limitations
 ...........

-  * xCORE resources allocated inside the trycatch block may not be freed if a hardware exception is raised.
+  * xCORE resources allocated inside the trycatch block may not be freed if an exception is raised.
-  * If a hardware exception is raised the values of local variables changed inside the trycatch block are indeterminate.
+  * If an exception is raised the values of local variables changed inside the trycatch block are indeterminate.
   * If the code inside the trycatch block spawns task onto additional logical cores, exceptions on these logical cores will not be caught.
+  * The compiler may remove code that has no other side effects beyond raising an exception.

 Software version and dependencies .................................